 The Free Hit chip is the most recent inclusion of the current FPL chips, being introduced for the 17/18 season.
 It was brought in to replace the All Out Attack chip, which allowed you to play an extra attacker in place of a defender.
 This was a welcome move, considering that the chip was seen as pretty useless.

-Using your chips effectively is a vital part of a successful FPL season, and the Free Hit represents a potentially huge opportunity to climb in a particular gameweek.
-Stemming from our guide to FPL, here’s an overview of the free hit chip – we’ll take a look at what it is, how it is used, and the more common strategies for using it throughout the season, while also looking at the rare inclusion of a 2nd free hit chip in the 21/22 season.
+Using your chips effectively is a vital part of a successful FPL season, and the Free Hit represents a potentially huge opportunity to climb in a single gameweek.
+Stemming from our beginner’s guide to FPL, here’s an overview of the free hit chip.
+We’ll take a look at what it is, how it is used, and the more common strategies for using it throughout the season.

 Table of Contents